damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 - Be on time to meetings.
 We start at on time.
 - Acknowledge receipt of emails (community@, FYIs) by BCC'ing the list.
 - Try not to email co-workers on weekends.
 Try out [Boomerang](http://www.boomeranggmail.com/) and set all your emails to send Monday morning at 6 AM.
 People will think you're up and working early!
 Time off is important.
 We all have stressful weeks so please unplug on the weekends where possible.
-- Do not ping someone in a public channel on RocketChat on the weekends.
+- Do not ping someone in a public channel on Slack on the weekends.
 This is rude.

-# RocketChat marketing channels<a name="chat"></a>
+# Slack marketing channels<a name="chat"></a>

-We use RocketChat internally as a communication tool.
+We use Slack internally as a communication tool.
 The marketing channels are as follows:

 - Marketing - This is the general marketing channel.
 Don't know where to ask a question?
 Start here.
 - Advertising - Online marketing channel